 But here’s another fact worth noting: Nowadays barbecue restaurants are springing up like mushrooms after a rainstorm and many of them are making incredibly good low and slow ribs, pulled pork, and beef brisket.
 The vast majority of them are using large smokers that use natural gas to produce their heat, and they burn logs for smoke.

-Notice how the colors of the two pork butts at right differ.
+Notice how the colors of the two pork butts differ.
 Can you guess which is which?
 The one on the left was cooked on a gas grill.
 The other was cooked on a charcoal smoke.
 Both tasted great.
 The one on the left (gas) had a bit of a sheen and bright pink highlights.
 It tasted lively, with sexy bacon undertones.
 The one on the right (charcoal) was dull brown with dark edges.
 It had a heavier, husky fireplace scent and flavor, more like traditional Southern barbecue.
 I ended up mixing the two together!

 There is one other flavor difference of note.
 If you use self-igniting charcoal or charcoal fluid to start a charcoal fire, there can be an unpleasant petrochemical smell during ignition and it can get into the food.
 For this reason you should use a charcoal chimney, a torch, or an electric charcoal starter.
 I strongly recommend the chimney because it is faster and easier and needs no outlet.
 Click here for an article discussing the best ways to start a charcoal fire.